 How is it diagnosed?

 Like many other preventable conditions, early detection is key for successful treatment of COPD.
 The most common symptoms of COPD are shortness of breath when doing everyday activities, a lingering cough, and wheezing.
-If you experience any of these symptoms, talk your doctor right away, don’t wait for them to get worse.
+If you experience any of these symptoms, talk your doctor right away.

-If your doctor suspects COPD, he or she will perform a breathing test called spirometry.
+If your doctor suspects COPD, they’ll perform a breathing test called spirometry.
 During the test, a clip is placed on your nose while you breathe into a plastic mouthpiece connected to the spirometry machine to measure how much air you can breathe in and out of your lungs and how quickly and easily you are able to do so.

 How is it managed?